Classical and Quantum Electrodynamics Concept Based on Maxwell Equations' Symmetry: Cavity Dually Symmetric Electrodynamics

 \subsection{\textbf{Cavity 4-Currents}}

 It represents the interest to calculate the 4-currents for given task.
 Let us place all the vector-functions in pairs in accordance with their parity.
 Then we have the following pairs

-in which both the $\vec{E}$-vectors and $\vec{H}$-vectors have the same space parity (polar and axial correspondingly) and differ each other by t-parity, t-even and t-uneven in accordance with their numbers in pairs.
+in which both the $\vec{E}$-vectors and $\vec{H}$-vectors have the same space parity (polar and axial correspondingly) and differ from each other by $t$-parity, $t$-even and $t$-uneven in accordance with their numbers in pairs.
 It means, that they trasform like to $x_4$ and $x_1$ coordinates in $^1R_4$.
 In a similar manner can be set the vector-functions with opposite to the vector-functions in (\ref{eq15abc}) space parity

-Then taking into account the definition of complex quantities to be pair of real defined quantities, taken in fixed order, we come in a natural way once again to concept of complex vector-functions, which describe Maxwellian EM-field equations.
+Then, taking into account the definition of complex quantities to be pair of real defined quantities, taken in fixed order, we come in a natural way once again to concept of complex vector-functions, which describe Maxwellian EM-field.
 In other words, we have in fact the quantities

 and